 Hemangiosarcoma (HSA) is a rapidly growing, highly invasive cancer arising from the lining of blood vessels.
 Even with a splenectomy and chemotherapy, dogs with HSA rarely live longer than 6 months.
 This paper describes the current treatment options for HSA, which are not very effective and do little to prolong your dog's life.

 Dexter, who is six years old, was diagnosed with HSA and had a splenectomy in October, 2019.
 Dexter was given 3 months to live.
-He started on chemo and GDF11 3x/week.

-The mechanism of action of HSA reversal is most likely GDF11's increasing endothelial repair as well as GDF11 targeting and reducing mitochondrial function is HSA tumor cells.
+The mechanism of action of HSA reversal is most likely GDF11's increasing endothelial repair as well as GDF11 targeting and reducing mitochondrial function of HSA tumor cells.
 Which either kills tumor cells or at least stops replication.

 You can read Dexter's HSA and GDF11 history here.